How to Remove a File or Folder from Git Without Losing It Locally

 Already pushed secrets?
 Consider rotating keys and removing sensitive data from commit history using tools like

-or GitHub’s secret scanning & exposure guidance.
+git filter-repo or GitHub’s secret scanning & exposure guidance.

 Common Pitfalls & Fixes